Cohomological support varieties of certain monomial ideals: Future work

 This work raises two natural questions. \begin{question} Can this strategy be leveraged to classify all monomial ideals with $n=6$ generators, either manually or with computer assistance?
 What about for other fixed $n>6$? \end{question} \begin{question} Do all edge ideals of cycles in $4m+2$ variables have cohomological support variety

 \end{question}

 The first question is much more difficult.
 That said, our treatment here does not address the strategies used in \cite{embdef} to help our classification by Taylor graphs in more than identifying those with full support, and it would be interesting to see whether using these two strategies in tandem is sufficient to answer it.
-Furthermore, a Macaulay2 method to perform our strategy for homogeneous polynomials has been implemented, but one to do so for non-homogeneous polynomials satisfying the conditions of Theorem \ref{threefive} has not.
+Furthermore, a Macaulay2 method to perform our strategy for equigenerated monomial ideals has been implemented, but one to do so for non-equigenerated monomial ideals whose Taylor subcomplex graphs admit weak gradings has not.
 Expansion of and experimentation with this method would be very useful in directing further inquiry.
 However, the second question, beyond what is known from Section \ref{inclusionsection}, progress is scant.